Helping frogs and toads

-There are lots of things you can do in your garden to help our amphibian friends.
+There are lots of things you can do in your garden to help our amphibian friends, such as creating habitat and food opportunities.
+Here are a few ideas to get you started!

 - Create a pond, no matter how small, even a large bowl such as an unused baby bath can attract frogs to your wildlife garden, but remember it must have a rocky outcrop or sloping sides so that frogs (and other animals) can get out once they are in.